 • Work with the Communications Manager to develop consistent language and messaging, strengthen our brand and refresh our materials

-Goal: Mississippi River Legacy Society (MRLS) membership is doubled, ensuring sustaining support for our mission.
+Goal: Grow Mississippi River Legacy Society (MRLS) membership ito 25 members by 2020, ensuring sustaining support for our mission.

 • Develop a system for identifying, cultivating, soliciting and recognizing MRLS prospects.

 • Develop meaningful recognition opportunities and compelling MRLS materials to share with prospective members, local community foundations and professionals who work in the estate planning sector.